A student will be placed on probation if his/her cumulative GPA falls below 2.7.

 Graduation with Distinction

-A minimum GPA of 3.7 for coursework applied toward the pure mathematics degree and high performance on the comprehensive examinations are required for graduation with distinction.
+A minimum GPA of 3.7 for coursework applied toward the applied statistics mathematics degree and high performance on the comprehensive examinations are required for graduation with distinction.

 The degree is expected to be completed in a maximum of six years.